DearestDreamWish/Wishlist/README.md

 Adversarial AI Attacks, Mitigations, and Defense Strategies

+Ghidra Software Reverse-Engineering for Beginners - Second Edition

+Ghidra for Security Professionals: A Guide to Reverse Engineering, Binary Analysis, and Exploit Development

+Ghidra Essentials: The Complete Guide to Reverse Engineering

 The Art of Exploit Development: A Practical Guide to Writing Custom Exploits for Red Teamers.
 Book

 PowerShell for Penetration Testing